-KSPS Public Television “Be More”
+KSPS Public Television: A commitment to “Be More”

-KSPS Aquifer-in-a-Cup classes: Through a partnership with the Spokane Aquifer Joint Board, school children in grades 3 – 5 receive demonstrations and lesson plans on how to protect and preserve the quality of our local water system.
+KSPS Aquifer-in-a-Cup classes: Through a continuing partnership with the Spokane Aquifer Joint Board, school children in grades 3 – 5 receive demonstrations and lesson plans on how to protect and preserve the quality of our local water system.
 This is a multi-faceted partnership involving on-air, classroom and community events.

-Northwest Profiles: For over 26 years KSPS has presented “Northwest Profiles”.
+Northwest Profiles: For over 27 years KSPS has presented Northwest Profiles.
 This monthly program continues to bring stories of the fascinating personalities, points of interest and hometown happenings that make living in the Inland Northwest such a unique and satisfying experience.

-To learn more about our local content and community service [more…]
+To learn more about our local content and community service, CLICK HERE